 - Mobile-Friendly Subscription Forms – It makes sense if the purpose of your email is to garner subscriptions, you’ll want to make sure you have a mobile-friendly subscription form built into the email itself.

 If you need help implementing any of these email marketing design trends, turn to the experts at AccuData Integrated Marketing.
-Visit our Email Creative Gallery for examples of our work!
+Visit our Email Design Checklist for more email marketing resources!